earthly/website/blog/_posts/2023-07-03-nix-shell-features-benefits-usage.md

 numpy
 ~~~

-Run the command the `nix-shell` on your terminal
+Run the command the `nix-shell` on your terminal.

 When you run the `nix-shell` command in the directory that has the `shell.nix` file above, it will activate a nix environment, install python3 in it, install all the python packages defined in the `requirements.txt` file, in our case the [numpy](https://numpy.org/) package and then run the unit test.
 The output will look like below: